NHTSA ID Number: 10177809

 - Full Bidirectional Control/Active Tests & Stable Wireless Connectivity: This car code reader features full bidirectional control, allowing you to send commands to the vehicle's ECU for active tests on components such as fuel pumps, injectors, A/C clutches, windows, sunroofs, and more.
 This car scanner diagnostic tool helps DIYers quickly diagnose and test vehicle parts, cutting down troubleshooting and repair time.
 With BT 4.0 wireless connectivity, you can enjoy cable-free diagnostics up to 33 feet.
 Stand in your garage and test windows, wipers, or even engine components—all without needing to move around your car.

-- Portable Car Scanner with 26 Resets: Scheduled vehicle maintenance with the A30M car diagnostic scanner can keep your vehicle in peak condition and save you big on dealership trips.
+- Portable Car Scanner with 26 Special Functions: Scheduled vehicle maintenance with the A30M car diagnostic scanner can keep your vehicle in peak condition and save you big on dealership trips.
 The XTOOL A30M obd2 scanner diagnostic tool features essential reset and relearn functions, such as Oil Reset, EPB Reset (Electronic Parking Brake Release), SAS, ABS Brake Bleeding, Throttle Body Relearn, Injector Coding, Crank Sensor Relearn, Headlight Adjustment, and Tire Size Reset.
 Note: Service functions may vary by vehicle model – check compatibility beforehand!

 - Wide Compatibility CAN FD & FCA